When Mr. Clinton learns of his malignancy, what is the best immediate supportive response?

 Enhance your nursing skills with the Swift River Fundamentals Test.
 Prepare thoroughly by practicing multiple-choice questions equipped with hints and detailed explanations.
 Get ready to ace your exam!

-In contrast, simply telling him that everything will be fine may come off as dismissive and may not address his real concerns and fears about his diagnosis and treatment journey.
-Discussing treatment options in detail could overwhelm him at a time when he is still processing the news.
-Suggesting that he wait to ask questions could prevent him from receiving the immediate support he may need and might lead to increased anxiety as he navigates this challenging moment without guidance or clarity.
+The other responses do not effectively combine emotional support with constructive information.
+Simply telling him that everything will be fine may come off as dismissive of his real fears and concerns.
+Discussing treatment options in detail may overwhelm him when he is still processing the diagnosis.
+Suggesting he wait to ask questions could leave him feeling unsupported and anxious, as it disregards his immediate emotional needs.

 Subscribe